JianhuaHuang/streamlineR/README.md

 #### Check Performance Based on Decile Rate: `perf.decile`

 Thought the AUC makes sense to some technical people who know statistics well, it may not be sensible to the non-technical audience.
 In order to introduce the model performance in a way that is easier to understand, we may need the `perf.decile` function.
-This function takes the actual status (*actual*), and the predicted probability (*pred*) as inputs, and generate the performance figure in the following steps.
-1. Rank the *pred* probability, and divide the records into 10 different groups (deciles) 2.
-Calculate the actual and predicted rates in each decile 3.
-Plot the actual and predicted rates, together with the diagonal reference line.
+This function takes the actual status (*actual*), and the predicted probability (*pred*) as inputs, and generate the performance figure in the following steps:

+1. Rank the *pred* probability, and divide the records into 10 different groups (deciles)
+2. Calculate the actual and predicted rates in each decile
+3. Plot the actual and predicted rates, together with the diagonal reference line.

 If a model performs well, the predicted rates should match with the actual values well, which means the decile points should be around the reference line, and the good deciles should be far away from the bad deciles.